ababic/django-cogwheels/docs/source/deprecating-app-settings/rename-example.rst

     class FlatMenuAdmin(ModelAdmin):
-        menu_icon = settings.FLAT_MENUS_MENU_ICON  # <<  better!
+        menu_icon = settings.FLAT_MENUS_MENU_ICON
-    ...

 Because your settings helper knows all it needs to about the rename, ``settings.FLAT_MENUS_MENU_ICON`` will do some extra work to support users still using the old setting name:

-1. It first looks for an override setting using the new name, which is the 'ideal' scenario, and where we want all our users to be eventually.
+1. It first looks for an override setting using the new name (which is the 'ideal' scenario), and where we want all our users to be eventually.
 For example:

     .. code-block:: python

-        # userproject/settings/base.py
+        :caption: userproject/settings/base.py

-        ...

         # ---------------------------------
         # Overrides for ``your-django-app``
         # ---------------------------------

-        FLAT_MENUS_MENU_ICON = 'icon-new'  # I'm cutting edge!
+        YOURAPP_FLAT_MENUS_MENU_ICON = 'icon-new'  # I'm cutting edge!

 2. Next, Cogwheels will look for an override setting defined using the old name.
 For example:

     .. code-block:: python

-        # userproject/settings/base.py
+        :caption: userproject/settings/base.py

-        ...

         # ---------------------------------
         # Overrides for ``your-django-app``
         # ---------------------------------

-        FLATMENU_MENU_ICON = 'icon-old'  # I'm old-skool!
+        YOURAPP_FLATMENU_MENU_ICON = 'icon-old'  # I'm old-skool!

 3. If no override setting was found, Cogwheels resorts to using the default value for the new setting, as you'd expect.

-Although we’re still happy to support this setting for a while longer, we want users to know that the setting has been renamed, and that they should use the new setting name if they wish for their override value to continue working in future versions.
+Although we’re still happy to the deprecated setting for a couple more versions, we want to make users awere that the setting has been replaced.
 So, Cogwheels will raise the following warning:

     .. code-block:: console

-        RemovedInYourApp18Warning(
-            The YOURAPP_FLATMENU_MENU_ICON setting has been renamed to YOURAPP_FLAT_MENUS_MENU_ICON.
+        RemovedInYourApp18Warning: The YOURAPP_FLATMENU_MENU_ICON setting has been
+        renamed to YOURAPP_FLAT_MENUS_MENU_ICON.
 Please update your Django settings to use the new setting, otherwise the app will revert to its default behavior in two versions time (when support for YOURAPP_FLATMENU_MENU_ICON will be removed entirely).
-        )

 4. Updating your documentation